 SEE: More 5G coverage (TechRepublic Flipboard magazine)

-The use of millimeter wave frequencies is also a significant drawback, as prototype antenna and modem designs are rumored to cause excessive heat in smartphones, which can deplete the battery charge quickly.
+The use of millimeter wave frequencies is also a significant drawback, as early antenna and modem designs are cause excessive heat in smartphones, which can deplete the battery charge quickly.
 Likewise, for traditional Lithium-ion batteries, excessive exposure to elevated temperatures can shorten the lifespan of the battery.

 - What 5G wireless devices will do that 4G cannot (ZDNet)